-All MS SLP students are required to start their practical process at the DeWit RiteCare Clinic, which includes "satellite locations" (e.g., specific school classrooms, screening events, preschools, etc.).
-At the beginning of the program, campus students simultaneously complete a didactic clinical processes course (SLP 570) and a clinical practicum course (SLP 571)with an Updated: 8/8/22 assigned clinical educator and clients.
-Students in the distance program will complete the full SLP 570 series prior to completing their first SLP 571 clinical practicum course.
+All MS SLP students are required to have their first practicum at the DeWit RiteCare Clinic, which includes "satellite locations" (e.g., specific school classrooms, screening events, preschools, Rocky Mountain Ear, Nose, Throat Center, etc.).
+During their first year, both campus and distance students complete a didactic clinical processes course (SLP 570), which runs concurrent to their first clinical practicum course (SLP 571with an assigned clinical educator and clients) for campus students and prior to clinical practicum for distance students.